 Over the last few years, weighted blankets have become more and more popular due to the benefits they provide for people with sleep issues, as well as for stress and anxiety.
-Doctors and other medical professionals who have gotten behind the blankets say that the weight of the blankets gives people the feeling that they are being held securely and that leads to better sleep.
+Can a weighted blanket be too heavy Doctors and other medical professionals who have gotten behind the blankets say that the weight of the blankets gives people the feeling that they are being held securely and that leads to better sleep.

 There’s been a good bit of research going on that has to do with weighted blankets and what they can be used to combat.
 There’s still a lot more for researchers to figure out, but everything is pointing to several good benefits that they can provide.
 Some findings show that the downward pressure can lower cortisol levels in the body.
 Scientists also think that the weight of the blanket causes serotonin and dopamine to be released in the brain.
 These neurotransmitters further reduce the symptoms of stress, anxiety, and depression.